discrete-notes/discrete-notes.github.io/_posts/2020-09-09-patterns-story-1.md

 with a large approximation ratio, and anyway it was not the main focus of the authors (but to be honest I don't remember).

+After some quick research, it appeared that the general problem of maximum independent set of rectangles (without the curve) was a popular one, thus worth studying even in special cases.
-The idea was to simplify the problem a bit and to try to have a clean approximation algorithm with a small approximation ratio.
+The idea was to simplify it even more than in the IPCO paper and to try to have a clean approximation algorithm with a small approximation ratio.
 We ended up studying configurations where the curve is a decreasing straight line.